Neal-Y/practice-reservation-system/rfcs/Diary.md

 ## Summary

-To record the new technologies and concepts I'm learning.
+To document the novel technologies and concepts that I am mastering.

 ## Motivation

 to adopt the professional habit of an engineer using English for documentation, I utilize this approach.
 It not only enhances my ability to articulate problems and express my thoughts, but it also cultivates my skills in pinpointing key points and communicating fluently.

-## Tool kit

-TODO: refactor this zone

-- pgcli
-- database schema
-- sqlx
-- thiserror
-- tonic
-- tokei
-- async-trait
--

 ## 07/26